About Crow Garlic

 Field garlic is a common lawn weed that is native to Europe, Africa and the Middle East.
 It has naturalized in much of the world including the eastern US.
 It is a cool-season perennial that emerges in the fall and goes dormant after flowering in the early summer.
 It grows in a wide variety of soils including heavy clay and prefers partial to full sun.

 Crow Garlic needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Crow garlic in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Crow Garlic in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Crow Garlic after it doubles in size or once a year—whichever comes first.